Rare Bronze Mrauk-U Period Crowned Buddha Statue

 #700 – PRICE: CONTACT

-A magnificent and Rare Bronze Mrauk-U Period Crowned Buddha Statue dressed in royal attire.
-The front of the pedestal is decorated in relief with lion figures on each end, with a kneeling elephant flanking the central figure, likely a representation of the Earth Goddess (Vasundhari – Pali or Wathundaye – Burmese).
+A magnificent and Rare Bronze Mrauk-U Period Crowned Buddha Statue dressed in royal attire, wearing a crown and jewels.
+The front of the pedestal is decorated in relief with lion figures on each end, with a kneeling elephant flanking the central figure, which is likely a representation of the Earth Goddess (Vasundhari in Pali or Wathundaye in Burmese).

 This style of Buddha statue is also referred to as a Jambhupati or Royal King Buddha where the Buddha is seen wearing jewels and a crown.